 How much PIP you can get and for how long

-The PIP Centre makes the decision about the amount of Personal Independence Payment (PIP) you get and for how long.
+The Department for Communities (DfC) makes the decision about the amount of Personal Independence Payment (PIP) you get and for how long.
 It’s not possible to say exactly what you’ll get before you apply because the PIP case manager bases the amount you get on your application, and the length of your award on the likelihood of your condition changing.

 PIP is made up of 2 components (parts) called daily living and mobility, and each can be paid at either a standard or enhanced rate.